posted June 28th, 2011; last edited June 28th, 2011 –– David Sibley

 Does Cattle Egret have a dark morph?

 On 18 May 1987, while birding at Cape May, NJ, I came across a small group of Cattle Egrets foraging in a field.
 Accompanying them was the bird in the photos below.
-In shape and behavior it was identical to all of the other Cattle Egrets, but it’s head and neck were mostly dark grayish.
+In shape and behavior it was identical to all of the other Cattle Egrets, but its head and neck were mostly dark grayish.

 Dark Cattle Egret, Cape May, NJ, 18 May 1987.
 Photo copyright David Sibley.